Get

 Dogs change as they age, and you’ll notice them slowing down and health conditions cropping up.
 Try to keep things around your dog as calm as you can manage, which can help keep their stress levels low.
 Be observant of any subtle changes in their behavior, including drinking, eating, urination, and defecation habits, as well as mobility, so you can take them to the vet promptly for an early diagnosis of any health issues.

-Ensure that you have regular visits with your veterinarian, and discuss how you can make your dog’s quality of life the best that you can, thus ensuring that they continue to be healthy and happy for the rest of their years.
+Ensure that you have regular visits with a veterinarian, and discuss how you can make your dog’s quality of life the best that you can, thus ensuring that they continue to be healthy and happy for the rest of their years.

 Featured Image Credit: Svetlana Valoueva, Shutterstock